 Personnel (non-coaching adults that interact with minors)

-Before a background check can be initiates for a personnel member, the program administrator must send a background screening invite:
+Before a background check can be initiated for a personnel member, the program administrator must send a background screening invite:

-It is important to note that NCSI runs a re-check application on the 12-month anniversary of each applicant's initial screening.
+It is important to note that NCSI will monitor each applicant’s criminal records against a multi-jurisdictional database on a regular basis.
 If something in the applicant's history were to change and NCSI were to issue a red light, the member would no longer be eligible for membership within the USASF.

 After the National Council for Safety Initiatives returns a GREEN LIGHT determination, the applicant must then AUTHORIZE SHARING their determination to the USASF.